pombredanne/djpcms/README.rst

 JavaScript
 ------------
 * jQuery_ core and UI are the building block of the browser side of djpcms.
-* jQuery tablesorter_ plugin for managing dynamic tables.
+* jQuery DataTables_ plugin for managing dynamic tables.
-* jQuery jstree_ plugin for managing tree components.
 * jQuery cycle_ plugin for photo galleries.
-* jQuery Sparklines_ plugin for inline plotting.
 * jQuery bsmSelect_ plugin for multiple select.
 * Modernizr_, a small JavaScript library that detects the availability of native implementations for next-generation web technologies.